benjamin-ping-xu/benjamin-ping-xu/README.md

 - 🌱 I’m currently learning ...
 Nutritional Epidemiology
 - 👯 I’m looking to collaborate on ...
 Data analysis and statistical methods
 - 🤔 I’m looking for help with ...
 SAS
 - 💬 Ask me about ...
-Software development, Git workflow, computers
+Software design, Git workflow, computers
 - 📫 How to reach me: ... \[redacted\]
 - 😄 Pronouns: ... he/him
 - ⚡ Fun fact: ...
 I am the DM of a weekly D&D campaign that's going on 4 years strong!